heroku/buildpacks-ruby/README.md

       - We will invalidate the dependency cache if your Ruby version changes.
       - We may invalidate the dependency cache if there was a bug in a prior buildpack version that needs to be fixed.
 - Gem specific behavior - We will parse your `Gemfile.lock` to determine what dependencies your app need for use in specializing your install behavior (i.e. Rails 5 versus Rails 4).
 The inclusion of these gems may trigger different behavior:
-  - `sprockets`
   - `railties`
   - [TODO] List is incomplete
 - Rake execution - We will determine what rake tasks are runnable via the output of `rake -P` against your application.
-  - We may abort the build if the `rake -p` task fails.
+  - We WILL abort the build if the `rake -p` task fails.
-    - If your application has the `sprockets` gem and `rake -p` failed the build will abort.
   - [TODO] Applications expecting Rake task execution must have `rake` in the Gemfile.lock and a `Rakefile` variant checked into the root of their application.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/rake_detect.rb#L41-L58)
   - We will run `rake assets:precompile` on your app if that task exists on your application.
     - [TODO] We will skip this `assets:precompile` task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L29)
     - We will abort your build if the `rake assets:precompile` task fails
-    - [TODO] We will run `rake assets:clean` on your app.
+    - We will run `rake assets:clean` on your app.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L67-L73, reference: https://github.com/heroku/heroku-buildpack-ruby/blob/951fc728979695990c32df2d4d60ae2d6f6f61c2/lib/language_pack/rails4.rb#L83-L94)
-      - [TODO - in progress] We will cache the contents of `public/assets` if `assets:clean` exists on your application. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
+      - We will cache the contents of `public/assets` if `assets:clean` exists on your application. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
-      - [TODO] We will cache asset "fragments" directories if the `sprockets` gem is on the system. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
+      - We will cache asset "fragments" directories if the `assets:clean` exists on the system. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
         - [TODO] We will limit or prune the size of the asset cache in `tmp/<TBD>`.
 (Need to write this logic in rust, StaleFileSweep, reference: https://github.com/heroku/heroku-buildpack-ruby/blob/main/lib/language_pack/helpers/stale_file_cleaner.rb)
 - Process types
   - Given an application with the `rack` gem and a `config.ru` file we will run `rackup` while specifying `-p $PORT` and `-h 0.0.0.0` by default as the `web` process.
 Use the `Procfile` to override.